Fayetteville metropolitan area, North Carolina

-The Fayetteville, NC Metropolitan Statistical Area, as defined by the US Office of Management and Budget (OMB), is an area consisting of two counties – Cumberland and Hoke – in eastern North Carolina, anchored by the city of Fayetteville.
-It is served by Interstate 95, Interstate 295, U.S. and state highways, Fayetteville Regional Airport, Amtrak, Greyhound, Megabus and several railroad systems.
-As of the 2000 census, the MSA had a population of 336,609.
-As of the 2010 census the MSA had a population of 366,383.
-In 2011 the estimated population was 374,157.
-The 2019 estimated population is 526,719.
+The Fayetteville, NC Metropolitan Statistical Area, as defined by the US Office of Management and Budget (OMB), is a metropolitan statistical area consisting of two counties – Cumberland and Hoke – in eastern North Carolina, anchored by the city of Fayetteville.
+The metropolitan area is served by Interstate 95, Interstate 295, U.S. and state highways, Fayetteville Regional Airport, Amtrak, Greyhound, Megabus and several railroad systems.
+As of the 2020 census, the MSA had a population of 386,810, increasing to an estimated 395,412 in 2025.
+The MSA is a component of the broader Fayetteville–Lumberton–Pinehurst, NC Combined Statistical Area, which adds the Pinehurst–Southern Pines metropolitan area and three micropolitan areas (Laurinburg, Lumberton, and Rockingham).